tdlazoen/modern_era_philosophy/README.md

 My goal with this project was to analyze the relationship between philosophy and the world.
 How has philosophy influenced the world?
 How has the world influenced philosophical discussion?
 My project hopes to answer questions such as these.

 # The Process
-*This provides a high-level summary of my project and insights gained.
-For a deeper dive into the process, see [process.md](process.md)*

 <img align="left" src="visualizations/slide_vis/Workflow.png" width="65%">